jbequinn/cloudconvert-poc/README.md

 ```

 The `CLOUDCONVERT_INPUT_FILE` and `CLOUDCONVERT_OUTPUT_FILE` system properties are optional.
 If not specified, the values `/tmp/test-file.docx` and `/tmp/test-file.pdf`, respectively, are used.

+## Technical insights

+- This PoC uses [Awaitility](http://www.awaitility.org/) as a way of asynchronously monitoring the state of the conversion job in CloudConvert.
+- Inputs can be retrieved from system properties, which makes the project suitable for running in Docker.